RhythmOfTheKnight/company-validation-tool/README.md

 pip install -r requirements.txt
 ```

+### 4. Upload Datasets and Create logs folder
+Upload your source Excel file to the `datasets` directory (needs to be created) and ensure a `logs` folder exists in the project root.
+This is required for logging and data processing.

 ## How to Use

 The tool is run from the command line.
 You must provide the path to your input file and your Companies House API key.